ericproffitt/TopicModelsVB.jl/README.md

 readcorp(;docfile::AbstractString="", lexfile::AbstractString="", userfile::AbstractString="", titlefile::AbstractString="", delim::Char, counts::Bool, readers::Bool, ratings::Bool, stamps::Bool)
 ```

 The ```file``` keyword arguments indicate the path where the file is located.
 It's not necessary to include all (or even any) of the files.
-Loading no files will simply return an empty corpus.
+Loading no files will return an empty corpus.

 It is often the case that even once corpus files are correctly formatted and read into a corpus, the corpus is still not sufficiently cleaned and formatted to be usable by the topic models.
-Therefore before loading a corpus into a model, it's **very important** that the user always runs one of the following:
+Therefore before loading a corpus into a model, it's **very important** that one always runs either:

 ```julia
 fixcorp!(corp; kwargs...)